This celebrated masterpiece of music is unparalleled for beauty, musical vision, and grandeur.

 Open rehearsal!
 Come and hear our Vespers take shape, see how we put it all together!
 Free and open to the public, come anytime between 2:30 and 5:30pm on Thursday, April 16, at Hochstein.
 Introduced by Massimo Ossi.

-with support from the Lennox Foundation and Canandaigua National Bank
+with support from our generous donors, the Lennox Foundation, the Gouvernet Arts Fund, New York State Council on the Arts, and Canandaigua National Bank

 Please support our Vespers!